-In the Vietnamese tradition, the wasp’s waist is one of the characteristic features of female beauty.
-That is perhaps why the birth of this bra is related to this design to highlight the women’s line by showing the segmented body of the wasp with the association of “halter-neck” and tie on the back of this undershirt ( camisole in French ).
+In the Vietnamese tradition, the wasp waist is one of the distinctive traits of female beauty.
+Perhaps that’s why the birth of this bra is linked to this tradition intended to emphasize the line of the women’s body by giving it the shape of the segmented body of the wasp.

-It was worn by all sections of the population without exception.
-But the notion of color which differentiate between the categories of people who wear it.
-The brown colour is intended for the farmers while the educated girls prefer the harmonious, elegant and discrete colors.
+This bra was worn by all sections of the population without exception.
+But the notion of color differentiates between the categories of people wearing it.
+The brown colour is intended for farmers while educated girls prefer the harmonious, elegant and discrete colors.
 For the elderly, the dark remains the most widely used.
 Despite this observation, it is possible to see Yếm with eccentric colours.

-Yếm is an inexhaustible source for Vietnamese poets among which is the famous Hồ Xuân Hương.
-She has had the opportunity to describe not only the romantic and glamourous picture of this Vietnamese undershirt but also the innocence of a young girl living in a society ruled by Confucian immutable ethic, in his poem entitled “the girl asleep in the daytime” (Thiếu nữ ngủ ngày).
+Yếm is an inexhaustible source for Vietnamese poets among which is famous Hồ Xuân Hương.
+She has had the opportunity to describe not only the romantic and glamourous image of this Vietnamese undershirt but also the innocence of a young girl living in a society ruled by Confucian immutable ethic, in her poem entitled « the girl asleep in the daytime » (Thiếu nữ ngủ ngày).

 Mùa hè hây hẩy gió nồm đông